 The Research Experience Placements (REPs) scheme provides support for undergraduate summer research placements.

-- give promising undergraduates a first-hand opportunity to gain greater experience of research in the biosciences
+- To give promising undergraduates a first-hand opportunity to gain greater experience of research in the biosciences

-- raise the profile of research careers amongst undergraduate students
+- To raise the profile of research careers amongst undergraduate students

-- interest students in postgraduate research in strategically important areas for BBSRC
+- To interest students in postgraduate research in strategically important areas for BBSRC

 |Imperial College (Royal Holloway, MRC Centre Harwell )||5|